ImLvna/discordbot/README.md

 # Docker-node project skeleton

+This template is an extension of my [typescript template](https://github.com/ImLvna/dockernode)

-An template for a nodejs project that includes
+An template for a discord bot that includes

+- Both slash and prefix commands
 - Docker support
 - A deploy github workflow

 ## Github/Woodpecker secrets

 - `SSH_PRIVATE_KEY`
 - `SERVER_IP`
 - `SSH_USER`